Achamberlains/test-projects/models/README.md

 **normalize_ad_spend.sql**:

-- **Generates Surrogate Key** is added to ensure uniqueness and simplify joins.
+- **Generates Surrogate Key** is added to ensure uniqueness and to simplify joins.
 The campaign id and date are used to create a unique identifier for specific campaings shared daily.
     ```sql
     -- Creating Primary Key
     {{ generate_surrogate_key(['campaign_id', 'date']) }} AS campaign_key,